12 Nail Trends That Are Going To Dominate In 2025

 Velvet Shine

 Texture is going to be huge next year and velvet finishes look set to adorn everyone’s nails.
 “Texture is really going to take centre stage in 2025 and velvet delivers on both depth and dimension,” explains Huber-Millet.
 “It’s a subtle yet impactful design that will appeal to those who like more intricate details over ostentatious embellishments.”
-Queenie Nguyen’s cinnamon velvet nails make for the perfect cosy autumn and winter look.
-Recreate it at home with Beauty Pie’s Wondercolour Nail Polish in Bright Bronze, £7.
+Queenie Nguyen’s cinnamon velvet nails make for the perfect cosy fall and winter look.
+Recreate it at home with Beauty Pie’s Wondercolor Nail Polish in Bright Bronze, $14.

 AdvertisementADVERTISEMENT